Sunday, February 19, 2012

 concerned about having to train with her.

 Periodically, other martial artist show up in the aerobics room at 24-hour fitness in Chandler, Arizona.
-Some have a serious attitude problem, and I've yet to see any that impress me - but it's because of the way they train and their disregard for courtesy, which is a must for a martial artist.
+Some have a serious attitude problem, and I've yet to see any that impress me - but it's because of the way they train and their disregard for courtesy, which is a must for martial arts.
 It is obvious these people have a lack of understanding of martial arts.
-I assume they are trying to make up for a lack of power and focus by adding a chip on their shoulders, when all they would have to do is learn how to focus and also learn to be humble.
-Most of us can do this, but apparently few martial arts instructors teach a method whereby their students can learn extraordinary power and also learn respect.
+I assume they are trying to make up for a lack of power and focus by adding a chip on their shoulders, when all they would have to do is learn how to focus and be a little courteous.
+Most of us can do this, but apparently few martial arts instructors teach a method whereby their students can learn power and also learn respect.

 In karate (and martial arts in general), if you want to be above average, you cannot conserve energy.
 Instead you must put yourself into the hands of Uncle Albert and focus on his formula E=MC2.
 You must erupt like an atom bomb during every technique.
-While generating such focus and power, one must also be aware of time (another of Uncle Albert's concepts).
-Time is relative, and it is wise to move from technique to technique considering ma (distancing and timing), and when you arrive at the technique - remember Einstein!
-You do not want to be a Nerf bomb, but instead an atom bomb.
+While generating focus and power, one must also be aware of time (another of Uncle Albert's concepts).
+Time is relative, and it is wise to move from technique to technique considering ma (distancing and timing)!

 Teaching my students to break rocks at the University of Wyoming.
 Rocks